 In previous posts, I ask if Eve is culpable for her sin.
 Was she formed second to provide a way for Jesus to be born of Adam, yet without Adam’s sin?
 The first reason why I question her culpability is that the nature of her sin is different than Adam’s.
-The second is that the serpent is to blame for her sin.
+The second reason is that the serpent is to blame for her sin.

 In the past, I’ve been taught, and taught myself, that Adam and Eve excused and blame-shifted their sin to others.
 But here is a different idea.
 What if Eve was telling the truth?

 And he [God] said, “Who told you that you were naked?
 Have you eaten from the tree that I commanded you not to eat from?”